-Despite the IUCN definition, protected areas across the inner borders of a country are often also seen as a transboundary site.
+Despite the IUCN definition (IUCN/WCPA, 1999) on transboundary sites as being "protected areas that are ecologically connected across one or more international boundaries" (Vasilijević, 2015), protected areas across the inner borders of a country are often also seen as being a transboundary site.
 The designation and management of such sites can be even more difficult than a site crossing a national border (EEA, 2020).
 This highly depends on the administrative structure of a country, as strong federalism might hinder cooperation and management compatibility.
 Representatives from Austria, for instance, assert that such sites between federal states do exist but 'the mechanisms are complicated and costly' due to diverging approaches and coordination in different regions.